ISISComputingGroup/ibex_developers_manual/BlockServer-Configuration-Rules.md

 * Components cannot contain other components
 * A component group cannot contain blocks that are not in that component
 * When a component is loaded as part of a configuration its IOCs are started if they are not already started
-* Components cannot be loaded on their own only as part of a configuration
+* Components cannot be loaded on their own, they can only be loaded as part of a configuration

 ----
 IOCs